 - · When the corn is about 10 cm. tall, plant four bean seeds, evenly spaced, around each stalk.
 About a week later, plant six squash seeds, evenly spaced, around the perimeter of the mound.

 The Three Sisters won’t all come to maturity.
-The Peruvian corn doesn’t get the right kind of light conditions – I think it needs twelve-hour days like it would get in Peru – and the hot growing conditions in the Okanagan will probably cause the scarlet runner beans to ripen too quickly.
+The Peruvian corn doesn’t get the right kind of light conditions – I think it needs solid twelve-hour days like it would get in Peru close to the equator, and the hot growing conditions in the Okanagan will probably cause the scarlet runner beans to ripen too quickly.
 The squash should be tasty.